acopperlily/cats-on-demand/README.md

 ## Optimizations

-I would like to improve mobile responsiveness.
+Instead of relying on the API to render the text onto the image, I would like to create my own code in order to display text.
+That way I could have more control over how the message displays on the photo.

 ## Lessons Learned

 This project underwent two different phases.
 COD was initially built for the purpose of learning how to retrieve and display data from an API.
-Then I overhauled the entire project while converting it to a React application.
+Then I overhauled the entire project while converting it into a React application.

 ## Examples
 Take a look at this example that I have in my own portfolio: